agisga/agisga.github.io/_posts/2018-7-27-AWS_S3_and_CloudFront.md

 > To use an ACM Certificate with CloudFront, you must request or import the certificate in the US East (N. Virginia) region.

-(from <http://docs.aws.amazon.com/acm/latest/userguide/acm-services.html>); i.e., change region to US East N. Virginia (top right corner within the AWS interface).
+(from <http://docs.aws.amazon.com/acm/latest/userguide/acm-services.html>); i.e., change region to US East N. Virginia if needed (top right corner within the AWS interface).

 ### 3 Create a CloudFront distribution